 The Netherlands are more than ‘just’ Amsterdam

 Sometimes I just can’t imagine why I spend so much time at home.
 Not that I’m ever bored.
 I was searching the internet to find things to do this summer while not crossing the Dutch border.
 I got overwhelmed, because my home country has so many amazing things to offer.
 When people tell me that they have visited the Netherlands and just stayed in Amsterdam, I get a bit disappointed.
 Our country has SO much more to offer.
-There are many great places for a staycation in the Netherlands.
+There are many great places for a staycation in the Netherlands, different things to do, and typical Dutch foods to eat.
 What is the reason then that I spend so much more time abroad exploring foreign countries, instead of my own?
 I have no idea.
 So earlier this week I packed up a picnic lunch, then put extra air in the tires of my bike and went on an adventure just 9 kilometers from home.

 The Schoorlse Duinen